ISO 26262-Compliant Safety Analysis Methods

 Figure 7.
 Safety Analyses in the Hardware Design Phase of the Safety Life Cycle

-Typically, safety analyses are associated with design phase activities (e.g., concept phase, system and hardware development phases).
-Safety analyses are associated with activities in the concept, system and hardware development phases (e.g., activities such as architectural design and integration verification of system hardware) (Figure 7), and similarly, in the software development phase, safety analyses are associated with software development activities, such as software architecture unit design and verification activities (Figure 8).
+Safety analyses are typically associated with design phase activities, such as the concept phase, system development and hardware development phases.
+These analyses are associated with activities in the concept, system and hardware development phases, such as architectural design and integration verification of system hardware (see Figure 7).
+Similarly, during the software development phase, safety analyses are linked to software development activities, such as software architectural unit design and verification activities (Figure 8).

 Figure 8.
 Safety Analyses in the Software Design Phase of the Safety Life Cycle